umityoruk/renal-segmentation/README.md

 ```

-docker run -it --rm -v /path/to/local/dir:/data -p 8888:8888 renal-segment
+docker run -it --rm -v /path/to/local/dir:/data -p 8888:8888 umityoruk/renal-segmentation

 ```

 The image starts the jupyter notebook server at port 8888.
 You can access the notebook by using the link provided in the terminal.
+The path `/path/to/local/dir` is a directory on the host machine that is mounted as `/data` on the docker container.
+If you put your dicom images in this directory, you can access them from the Jupyter Notebook running inside the docker container.

-Please see "/Notebook/Automatic\_Segmentation\_Example.ipynb" for usage examples.
+See "/Notebook/Automatic\_Segmentation\_Example.ipynb" for usage examples.